How to Make Chicken, Beef Broth and Veggie Broth on the Cooktop

 Bone broth is nutrient dense!
 It contains vitamins and minerals that are easily absorbed by the body including calcium, magnesium, phosphorus, silicon, sulfur chondroitin, glucosamine, and a variety of trace minerals.
 Bone broth is rich in gelatin which supports healthy digestion.
 Broth has natural anti-inflammatory properties and inhibits infections…hence it is commonly referred to as “Jewish Penicillin”.

-There are many recipes for making chicken broth, this is how I do it…I make a roasted or rotisserie chicken and then carve it (links for roasting and carving below) BUT if roasting your own chicken isn’t going to happen you can even use a store bought rotisserie chicken if you want!
+There are many recipes for making chicken broth, this is how I do it…I make a roasted chicken and after it’s carved and eaten I use the “frame” to make broth.
+BUT if roasting your own chicken isn’t going to happen you can even use a store bought rotisserie chicken if you want!
 Whole Foods Market has organic free range rotisserie chickens.

 I remove almost all the meat from the chickens frame, then I place the ‘frame’ and any leftover bones from the meal in a large stock pot (or crock pot) with giblets and apple cider vinegar and let sit for an hour.